By Arthur Kezian

 How Should One Brush?

-Dr Kezian, a Los Angeles dentist, has made it his speciality to give patients the very best dental treatment while taking the time to advise them on how to brush properly.
+Dr Kezian has made it his speciality to give patients the very best dental treatment while taking the time to advise them on how to brush properly.
 It’s important to reduce the pressure exerted on your teeth and spend at least 40 seconds on either side of the mouth and another 40 seconds on the front portion – This totals to at least two minutes.
 It’s important to tilt the brush at a 45 degree angle towards the gums and brush in a circular motion.
 These healthy habits should sustain your teeth in a healthy state until your next visit to Dr. Kezian’s office.
 See you then!